Elephantseed/nx-lb4-nuxt/README.md

-Enterprise-level Nx, Webpack 5, Loopback 4, Nuxt, Storybook, and Tailwind for a frictionless development of Monorepos using Cucumber, Gherkin, and BDD, no *CSS* was harmed in the making of this project 😇.
+Enterprise-level Nx, Webpack 5, Loopback 4, Nuxt, Storybook, and Tailwind for a frictionless development of Monorepos using Cucumber, Gherkin, and BDD,

+    no CSS was harmed in the making of this project 😇

 # Quickstart